...

 Our attorneys work on behalf of clients to negotiate reasonable child support payment schedules and terms.
 We may suggest mediation to resolve contentious issues, ensuring an amicable and fair agreement for both parties.

-When mediation fails or agreements are not honored, our family law attorneys step in to represent clients in court, guaranteeing the enforcement of child support agreements and protection of clients’ rights.
+When mediation fails or one parent refuses to honor the agreement, our family law attorneys step in to represent you in court, enforce child support orders, and protect your rights.
 This legal support extends beyond the courtroom, providing comprehensive assistance throughout the entire process.

-Family law attorneys at the Law Office of Bryan Fagan PLLC also offer emotional support throughout the case, ensuring clients stay informed and benefit from the expertise of Texas-based attorneys.
-Whether you’re just starting the child support process or are in the midst of a complex case, engaging a family law attorney from our firm can be a game-changer.
+Family law attorneys at the Law Office of Bryan Fagan PLLC also offer emotional support throughout your case.
+They make sure you stay informed at every step.
+You benefit from the experience and skill of Texas-based attorneys who understand the system.
+Whether you’re just starting the child support process or dealing with a complex case, hiring a family law attorney from our firm can be a game-changer.

 For issues related to child support, including addressing the Employer’s Motion for Hearing on Applicability of Income Withholding, the Law Office of Bryan Fagan PLLC is here to provide the guidance and support you need to navigate this challenging aspect of family law.